dhowe/dialogic/README.md

 ### Generative Elements

 Dialogic is designed to smoothly blend scripted and generated text to create the type of variation found in natural-sounding dialog.
-The simplest way to blend generative elements into a response is via the | (OR) operator, grouped with parentheses as follows:
+The simplest way to blend generative elements into a response is via the OR operator (the pipe | character), grouped with parentheses as follows:

 ```
 SAY You look (sad | gloomy | depressed).